Monsieur Mallah: Doom Patrol

-DC reboot
+The New 52

 In September 2011, The New 52 rebooted DC's continuity.
 In this continuity, Mallah was a gorilla who was experimented on by a New England scientist named Ernst to increase his intellect.
-He treated Mallah like a friend and an assistant.
-When an explosion occurred in his lab, Ernst was badly burned and Mallah saved his life by preserving his brain.
-After becoming distrustful of humans, Brain took Mallah into attacking humans that they blamed for their plight.
-Then they raided LexCorp where they received a cyber optic nerve so that Brain can see.
-During a standoff with the Special Crimes Unit, Maggie Sawyer tried to talk them down and agreed to help them if they surrendered.
+Ernst treated Mallah as a friend and an assistant.
+Following an explosion in his lab, Ernst was badly burned and Mallah saved his life by preserving his brain.
+After becoming distrustful of humans, Brain and Mallah attack humans who they blame for their plight.

-In an altered future, Brain and Monsieur Mallah appear assisting Gorilla Grodd in taking over the remains of Central City at the time when The Black had taken over most of the world.
-They end up capturing Animal Man and the heroes that are with him.
-Animal Man's group is saved by Frankenstein and his Patchwork Army who defeat most of the gorillas as a few of them are allowed to escape to tell the tale of their defeat.